ApiLogicServer/Docs/docs/FAQ-Live-API-Creator.md

          * **Deployment:** scripts are provided to containerize applications for deployment

-      * API Logic Server is a **self-service** API style, well suited for supporting other organizations without requiring central creation of customized APIs
+      * API Logic Server is a **self-serve** API style, well suited for supporting other organizations without requiring central creation of customized APIs

          * An **Extensible ORM** enables access to other data sources